Why Bitterne Road West?

-- Traffic Impacts – as restrictions have eased traffic levels across Southampton have been increasing.
-As of the 8th July, weekday traffic levels remain 18.6% below pre-lockdown levels and the average traffic levels at Northam Bridge are currently 26% lower than early March.
+- Traffic Impacts – since restrictions were eased following the first lockdown, traffic levels across Southampton have been increasing.
+As of the 8th July, weekday traffic levels remain 18.6% below pre-lockdown levels and the average traffic levels at Northam Bridge are currently 26% lower than in early March.

-- Business Parks and Educational Establishments - We will engage with businesses, schools, the University, and other destinations, to fully understand their current and continuous plans for reopening.
-The temporary bus lanes along Bitterne Road West will enable people who need to use public transport in order to access employment to do so.
+- Business Parks and Educational Establishments - We are continuing to engage with businesses, schools, the University and other destinations to fully understand their current and ongoing plans relating to the pandemic.
+The temporary bus lanes along Bitterne Road West will enable people who need to use public transport in order to access employment to do so with greater ease.
 Furthermore, the scheme will facilitate active travel to destinations along this corridor or to connecting routes to enable people to access facilities and services as they reopen.

 - Events - We will engage with partners in the events sector across the city, such as St Mary’s Stadium, to enable us to manage changes in traffic levels and reduce the impact of large events as and when these are confirmed.
-In parallel to this, we will continue to monitor travel trends across the city as restrictions are further eased and to adapt or remove schemes as required.
+In parallel to this, we will continue to monitor travel trends across the city as the Covid-19 situation evolves and to adapt or remove schemes accordingly.

 When is it happening?

-The temporary bus lanes, which taxis and cyclists are also authorised to use, was implemented on 24 June 2020.
-The inbound section of the scheme over Northam Bridge will be implemented following works undertaken in connection with the cycle and bus access improvements along Northam Road.
+The temporary bus lanes, which taxis and cyclists are also authorised to use, were implemented on 24 June 2020, with the inbound section of the scheme over Northam Bridge implemented thereafter following works undertaken in connection with the cycle and bus access improvements along Northam Road.

 This is a temporary scheme, which will be continually monitored over the coming months and reviewed in response to our findings.